cloudobserver/ammas-tour-info/README.md

 ![chair blocks, increments 4, 5, and 6](/images/chair_blocks_2.jpg)

 ## Notes about the Chair Cushion and Foot Cushions
 Dimensions of Amma's chair cushion -
   * Inches - 23.75 by 35.5 by 2
   * Centimeters - 60.3 by 90.2 by 5.1

 The firmness of the chair cushion (the surface that Amma sits on) is very important but there is no standard way to quantify the firmness.
-We have cushions that Amma seems to like but this type of foam isn’t available any more.
+We have a couple chair cushions that Amma seems to like but they are made from a type of foam that isn’t available any more.
 So far, we have not found foam of equivalent firmness.

 When sitting in Her darshan chair, Amma's feet are resting on one or more foot cushions.
 These cushions are quite firm and are constructed from layers of blue foam.
 The blue foam comes from camping pads that we buy at Walmart.
 When the height of the chair is adjusted, it is likely that the foot cushions will also be adjusted soon after.
 This is achieved by adding or removing a "riser", a foot cushion about one inch thick or less.